Redmi Go to Go on Sale for First Time via Flipkart, Mi.com at 12 Noon Today

 Redmi Go smartphone was launched in India, and its first sale is set to be held today on Flipkart and Mi.com.
-This is the first phone from Xiaomi that runs on the Android Go operating system, and it was first unveiled in China in January.
+This is the first phone from Xiaomi that runs on the Android Go operating system, and it was unveiled back in January.
 The Redmi Go packs a 3,000mAh battery, an HD display, a dedicated microSD card slot, and comes with support for over 20 Indian languages.
 There's also Google Assistant support in Hindi as well as Hinglish in the Redmi Go smartphone.
+It is also the most affordable smartphone from Xiaomi in India right now.

 The Redmi Go phone will go on sale on Flipkart, Mi.com, and Mi Home stores from 12pm (noon) IST today.
 We recommend interested buyers should register and fill in address and payment details beforehand.